 What about plants?
 Bring your plants on an adventure and let them enjoy some sunshine and fresh air!
 If you’ve ever dreamed about attaching a plant to your bike, now you’re in luck!
+This bike planter is made with 3D printing, so not only will you be showing off your love of nature, but you’ll be showing off a little piece of the future.
+This planter attaches firmly to your bike with an elastic nylon cord, and will fit snugly on most tube sizes.
+This bike planter is created digitally with modeling software and is then 3d printed out of nylon and hand dyed red and sealed.
+Measures 2.3” tall, 1.4” wide, and 1” deep.
+This item is ready to ship and will ship within 3 business days.
 Oh I see Red!: Bike Tagging in Melbourne.
 I walked out of the Melbourne airport with a big stupid smile on my face.

 It felt surreal being back in that city again, breathing in fresh, clean air instead of having smog fill up my lungs.
 I was extremely excited to see friends, to drink good coffee, to sit in quaint little cafes, to get lost in hidden laneways.
 I really really missed Melbourne.
 However, as the airport coach reached the city, I felt a slight uneasiness.
 The city was exactly the same as it was before I left - organised, peaceful, clean.
 I spent one week in Melbourne and almost everyday, I cycled to little cafes for breakfast and coffee.

 Another thing I love about Melbourne is how cycle-friendly this city is!
 I came up with another streetart project - I hung little tags onto bikes to show how glad I am that people are choosing to cycle. ...maybe I should do the same in Shanghai, too?
 Magnificent HQ, Carl Turner.